TeachVoyager/Guessing-Game/README.md

 	•	Multiplayer mode: Take turns guessing with friends
 	•	Score tracking: Keep track of wins and guesses over multiple rounds

+Contributing

+Contributions are welcome!
+Please open an issue or submit a pull request for any improvements or bug fixes.

+License

+This project is licensed under the MIT License.

 Author

 	•	Name: Xaiver Hickey
 	•	GitHub: TechVoyager

+This updated version should display correctly on GitHub, with proper formatting for lists and code blocks.
+Let me know if you need further adjustments!